This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Cashew Butter Cookies

-1. Mix.
 In a large bowl, stir together the cashew butter, coconut sugar, eggs (or flax eggs), baking soda, vanilla, and salt.
-The batter will look a little more wet and sticky than a traditional cookie dough.

-If you prefer under-baked cookies (which I sometimes do) you can experiment with pulling these out of the oven at the 8-minute mark.
+If you prefer under-baked cookies (which I sometimes do), you can experiment with pulling these out of the oven at the 8-minute mark.
 Be sure to let them cool completely on the pan, as they are very fragile when they are warm.

-finished cashew butter cookies on parchment paper
+cashew butter cookies on a pan with chocolate chips.

 Storage Tips